Generic Name: insulin glargine (IN-su-lin GLAR-jeen)

 - if you drink alcoholic beverages

-- if you have heart problems (eg, heart failure), liver or kidney problems, diabetic ketoacidosis, or nerve problems
+- if you have heart problems (eg, heart failure), liver or kidney problems, or nerve problems

 Some MEDICINES MAY INTERACT with Lantus vials.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

 - Beta-blockers (eg, propranolol) or clonidine because they may increase the risk of high or low blood sugar or may hide the signs and symptoms of low blood sugar, if it occurs

-- Angiotensin-converting enzyme (ACE) inhibitors (eg, enalapril), disopyramide, fenfluramine, fibrates (eg, clofibrate, gemfibrozil), fluoxetine, monoamine oxidase inhibitors (MAOIs) (eg, phenelzine), oral medicine for diabetes (eg, glipizide, metformin, nateglinide), pentamidine, propoxyphene, salicylates (eg, aspirin), somatostatin analogs (eg, octreotide), or sulfonamide antibiotics (eg, sulfamethoxazole) because the risk of low blood sugar may be increased
+- Angiotensin-converting enzyme (ACE) inhibitors (eg, enalapril), angiotensin receptor blockers (eg, valsartan), disopyramide, fibrates (eg, clofibrate, gemfibrozil), fluoxetine, monoamine oxidase inhibitors (MAOIs) (eg, phenelzine), oral medicine for diabetes (eg, glipizide, metformin, nateglinide), pentoxifylline, pramlintide, propoxyphene, salicylates (eg, aspirin), somatostatin analoguess (eg, octreotide), or sulfonamide antibiotics (eg, sulfamethoxazole) because the risk of low blood sugar may be increased

-- Atypical antipsychotics (eg, olanzapine), corticosteroids (eg, prednisone), danazol, diuretics (eg, furosemide, hydrochlorothiazide), estrogen, hormonal contraceptives (eg, birth control pills), isoniazid, phenothiazines (eg, chlorpromazine), progesterones (eg, medroxyprogesterone), protease inhibitors (eg, ritonavir), somatropin, sympathomimetics (eg, albuterol, epinephrine, terbutaline), or thyroid hormones (eg, levothyroxine) because they may decrease Lantus vials's effectiveness, resulting in high blood sugar
+- Atypical antipsychotics (eg, olanzapine), corticosteroids (eg, prednisone), danazol, diuretics (eg, furosemide, hydrochlorothiazide), estrogen, glucagon, hormonal contraceptives (eg, birth control pills), isoniazid, niacin, phenothiazines (eg, chlorpromazine), progesterones (eg, medroxyprogesterone), protease inhibitors (eg, ritonavir), somatropin, sympathomimetics (eg, albuterol, epinephrine, terbutaline), or thyroid hormones (eg, levothyroxine) because they may decrease Lantus vials's effectiveness, resulting in high blood sugar

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if Lantus vials may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.